thutasann/ts-leet/README.md

-# TYPESCRIPT LEET CODES 🚀
+# TS DSA, Interview Q&A and Leetcodes 🚀

 This repo contains Data Structures and Algorithms and Leet Code Solutions.

 > Each DSA, interviews Q&A and leetcode solutions are represented along with the explanation.

-Another snippets can also be found at [My portfolio](https://thutadev.vercel.app/snippets)
+Other snippets can also be found at [My portfolio](https://thutadev.vercel.app/snippets).

 ## Table of Content

-- 🚀 Bit O Notation
+- 🚀 Big O Notation

   - [ConstantTime](https://github.com/thutasann/ts-leet/tree/main/src/BigO/ConstantTime/)
   - [LinearTime](https://github.com/thutasann/ts-leet/tree/main/src/BigO/LinearTime/)